-Ninety-eight years ago in December 1922, Olivet Baptist Church’s humble beginning on East 23rd Street in Baltimore, Maryland became part of the vision of the Rev. J. C. Sweeney along with co-founders John and Eliza Turner, Benjamin and Julia Gross, and Florence Barnes.
+Ninety-nine years ago in December 1922, Olivet Baptist Church’s humble beginning on East 23rd Street in Baltimore, Maryland became part of the vision of the Rev. J. C. Sweeney along with co-founders John and Eliza Turner, Benjamin and Julia Gross, and Florence Barnes.
 The church was later moved to Laurens Street.

 The following spring of 1923, Olivet entered as a member into the Organization of the Federation of Churches.
 The Pastor and the membership worked later on to acquire a larger edifice at the corner of Druid Hill Avenue and Robert structure was established.
 These organizations included: the Deacon Board, the Trustee Board, Sunday School, BTU, Missionary Circle, Pastor’s aid Society, Willing Workers, Male and Female Usher Boards, Flower Circle, Pulpit Committee, Senior and junior Choirs and Scout Troop.
 Prayer Meeting was held every Friday Night.
 Bible Study was held every Wednesday Night.
 Church Meeting was held every quarter.
 In 1928, the church was able to lease the property at Winchester Street and Parrish from the Pennsylvania Railroad Company.

 During the Great Depression Olivet along with the rest of our Country experienced the downside of the slump in our nation’s economy.
 Nevertheless, God still prevailed and Olivet along with a new Pastor.
 The Rev. Benjamin Thompson came to Olivet in 1934 as a non-salaried servant.
 He played the piano and preached the Gospel Sunday after Sunday with the Devine inspiration and renewed energy that was so uplifting to a people who needed a rallying cry to move forward.
 Rev. Thompson remained very faithful and conscientious until his death in 1949.